-In this guide, we explore the best international stocks to consider buying in 2021.
-We also discuss the best UK share dealing sites to buy international stocks and how you can get started with a globalized portfolio today.
+In this guide, we explore some popular international stocks that have made headlines in 2022.
+We also discuss some UK share dealing sites that offer international stocks and how traders can get started with a globalized portfolio today.

 As you can likely imagine, there are tens of thousands of international stocks to choose from across dozens of exchanges.
 This includes companies listed in North America, Mainland Europe, Asia, and Australia.

-We couldn’t possibly discuss each and every share that you will have at your disposal, so we’ve decided to list the best 10 international stocks to consider buying in 2021.
+We couldn’t possibly discuss each and every share that you will have at your disposal, so we’ve decided to list some popular international stocks.

 Launched as recently as 2003, Tesla is now the world’s largest car company in terms of market valuation.
-This is particularly interesting when you consider that the US-based manufacturer specializes in electric vehicles.
 Additionally, Tesla is also working on several technologies that center on green energy.
 This includes a mega battery and solar panels for households.

 Now, in January 2021, Tesla stocks hit an all-time high of $884.
 This means that in just 11 years, this international stock has grown by almost 26,000%.
-In other words, had you invested £1,000 back in 2010, your money would now be worth nearly £260,000.
-This has resulted in Tesla attracting a market capitalization on the NASDAQ of over $750 billion.
+This has resulted in Tesla having a market capitalization on the NASDAQ of over $750 billion.

 In comparison, Ford Motors – which was first founded in 1903, has a valuation of just $36 billion.
-Nevertheless, although Tesla stocks are unlikely to yield any dividends for some time, there is still plenty of room for share price growth.
 In fact, many investors on Wall Street are eagerly awaiting the electric car company hitting that all-important $1 trillion dollar valuation.

 2. LVMH – International Stock Behind Several Luxury Brands (Paris)

-LVMH is a huge luxury brand company listed on the Paris Stock Exchange. this includes everything from fashion and perfume to top-shelf spirits and wine.
+LVMH is a huge luxury brand company listed on the Paris Stock Exchange.
+This includes everything from fashion and perfume to shelf spirits and wine.
 For example, you might recognize LVMH brands such as Luis Vuitton, Marc Jacobs, Christian Dior, Hennessy, TAG Heuer, and FRED.